netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_save_config_module.rst

 Synopsis
 --------
-- This module uncoditionally saves the configuration on the target netscaler node.
+- This module uncoditionally saves the configuration on the target Citrix ADC node.
 - This module does not support check mode.
-- This module is intended to run either on the ansible  control node or a bastion (jumpserver) with access to the actual netscaler instance.
+- This module is intended to run either on the ansible  control node or a bastion (jumpserver) with access to the actual Citrix ADC instance.